luaguides

 -- now tablex, path, pretty, etc. are globally available

-For libraries, importing into a local table keeps you from polluting the global namespace.
+For libraries, importing into a local table keeps you from polluting the global namespace: a practice that becomes essential once your project grows beyond a single file.

 Extended Tables with pl.tablex